AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 How AI Keyboards Are Changing Lives for People with Dyslexia

 Have you ever tried to write something but the words just wouldn't come out right?
 For people with dyslexia, this is an everyday struggle.
-Dyslexia affects about 20% of the population, making reading and writing challenging tasks that many of us take for granted.
+Dyslexia affects approximately 15-20% of the global population according to 2026 research, making reading and writing challenging tasks that many of us take for granted.
+That's roughly 1 in 5 people navigating daily communication barriers.

 AI keyboards are like helpful friends that understand these challenges.
 They're not just ordinary keyboards—they're packed with features specifically designed to address the unique needs of dyslexic users.
 But what exactly makes them so helpful?